-Period Annual Value Up to 1 year from the end of the financial year in which the certificate of completion of construction of the property is obtained from the competent authority property shall be taken to be nil. - Annual value of such property shall be computed as per other provisions.
+Period Annual Value Up to 1 year from the end of the financial year in which the certificate of completion of construction of the property is obtained from the competent authority property shall be taken to be nil.
+After the completion of aforesaid period Annual value of such property shall be computed as per other provisions.